EddeCCC/k6-java-test/README.md

 ### OpenTelemetry

 The result of the k6 test will be saved in a CSV file.
-Those metrics will be exported via OTLP to an OpenTelemetry Collector after the test finished.
+Those metrics will be exported via OTLP to an OpenTelemetry Collector after the test has finished.
 The Collector further exports those metrics to InfluxDB.

 ---
+### InfluxDB (v2)

+URL: `localhost:8086`

+Default login: username > user,  password > telegraf

+You can change it in `/env/.env`.
+The organization, bucket and token is configured here, too.

+---
 ### Grafana

+URL: `localhost:3030`

+Default login: username > admin, password >admin

 TBD